oksana-khristenko/assemble-starter/README.md

 ### Build

-Compiles HTML files and assets into `public` folder and makes them available at `http://localhost:4001`.
+Runs tests, compiles HTML files and assets into `public` folder, makes them available at `http://localhost:4001` and watches for file changes.

 Run `npm start` from project root.

+Runs tests and watches for test file changes:

+In a new terminal tab, run `npm run test:watch` from project root.

 ### Dist

-Compiles and minifies HTML files and assets into `dist` folder.
+Runs tests, compiles and minifies HTML files and assets into `dist` folder.

 Run `npm run dist` from project root.

-### Test

-Tests helper files.

-Run `npm test` from project root.

 ### Remove examples